RaphaelIsaiah/freeCodeCamp-Journey/Front End Development Libraries/React/README.md

   ```

 - You can design a more complex stateful component by combining the concepts covered so far.
 These include initializing state, writing methods that set state, and assigning click handlers to trigger these methods.
+- Your application may have more complex interactions between `state` and the rendered UI.
+For example, form control elements for text input, such as `input` and `textarea`, maintain their own state in the DOM as the user types.
+With React, you can move this mutable state into a React component's `state`.
+The user's input becomes part of the application `state`, so React controls the value of that input field.
+Typically, if you have React components with input fields the user can type into, it will be a controlled input form.